FarronF/limerick-council-meetings/meetings/2021/07/05-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 14th June 2021.md

 a GAA Club, are shared with the adjoining village of Clarina.

+The amendment was proposed by Cllr McSweeney, seconded by Cllr O’Sullivan.
+---
-The amendment was proposed by Cllr McSweeney, seconded by Cllr O’Sullivan.--- **14.Changes to Volume 2** **–** **City and Environs Zoning Map and Chapter 3**
+**14.Changes to Volume 2** **–** **City and Environs Zoning Map and Chapter 3**

 Cllr Daly proposed the following amendment: